elastic/apm-integration-testing/README.md

 These are the scripts available to execute:

-* `agent.sh:` runs the tests for the given agent.
-You can choose the versions to run see the [environment variables](#environment-variables) configuration.

-* `all.sh:` runs all tests on apm-server and every agent type.

 * `common.sh:` common scripts variables and functions.
 It does not execute anything.

-* `dotnet.sh:` runs .NET tests, you can choose the versions to run see the [environment variables](#environment-variables) configuration.

-* `go.sh:` runs Go tests.
-You can choose the versions to run see the [environment variables](#environment-variables) configuration.

-* `java.sh:` runs Java tests.
-Uou can choose the versions to run see the [environment variables](#environment-variables) configuration.

-* `kibana.sh:` runs Kibana agent tests.
-You can choose the versions to run see the [environment variables](#environment-variables) configuration.

-* `nodejs.sh:` runs Nodejs agent tests.
-You can choose the versions to run see the [environment variables](#environment-variables) configuration.

-* `opbeans.sh:` runs the unit tests for the apm-integration-testing app and validates the linting.
-You can choose the versions to run see the [environment variables](#environment-variables) configuration.

-* `opbeans-app.sh:` runs the apm-integration-testing app and validates the stack can be started.
-You can choose the versions to run see the [environment variables](#environment-variables) configuration.

-* `php.sh:` runs PHP agent tests, you can choose the versions to run see the [environment variables](#environment-variables) configuration.

-* `python.sh:` runs Python agent tests.
-You can choose the versions to run see the [environment variables](#environment-variables) configuration.

-* `ruby.sh:` runs Ruby agent tests, you can choose the versions to run see the [environment variables](#environment-variables) configuration.

-* `server.sh:` runs APM Server tests, you can choose the versions to run see the [environment variables](#environment-variables) configuration.

 * `unit-tests.sh:` runs the unit tests for the apm-integration-testing app and validate the linting, you can choose the versions to run see the [environment variables](#environment-variables) configuration.